evanx/rquery/google-authenticator.md

 ### Implementation

-The random token is generated as follows:
+A random key is generated in base32 encoding:
 ```javascript
    generateToken() {
       const bytes = crypto.randomBytes(10);